 10 Most Essential Highway Driving Tips For Indian Drivers

-On one side, the Indian highway construction is growing by 23 km each day making the road infrastructure more connected and journey’s smoother than ever.
-While, on the other, it is also the root cause of maximum number of road casualties, as the highways bear 40% burden of the country’s traffic.
+On one side, the Indian highway construction is growing by 23 km each day making the road infrastructure more connected and journeys smoother than ever.
+While, on the other, it is also the root cause of the maximum number of road casualties, as the highways bear 40% burden of the country’s traffic.
 The prime reason for these road accidents and deaths are poor driving conditions and reckless drivers.

 First things first, for better driving experience on the highways a well-maintained car is vital.
-You need to make sure that the car hitting the highway has got its brakes, engine, tyres and all the other essential parts in best of the condition.
+You need to make sure that the car hitting the highway has got its brakes, engine, tyres and all the other essential parts in the best condition.
 Unresponsive braking, tyre burst at high speed, the wayward steering system are commonly seen in cars with poor maintenance record.

-‘Keep Distance’ inscribed at the rear, is a common sight on most of the transportation vehicles on the highways.
+‘Keep Distance’ inscribed at the rear is a common sight on most of the transportation vehicles on the highways.
 This is something that is ignored by most of the drivers in the country.
-Keeping a safe distance from the vehicle ahead and sticking to the 4-second rule, not only prevents crashing but also provides the driver with more time to react to a crash-like situation and prevent it from occurring.
+Keeping a safe distance from the vehicle ahead and sticking to the 4-second rule not only prevents crashing but also provides the driver with more time to react to a crash-like situation and prevent it from occurring.
 Simply put, the 4-second rule is a separation of 4 seconds from the car/vehicle ahead of you.
 Remember, at high speed, you require more room for a safe halt.
-Hence, safe distance should be your priority.
+Hence, a safe distance should be your priority.

 Turn Indicator Is Important